 Loperamide orks by causing the movement of stool matter in your bowels to slow down.
 This increases the time it stays in the bowel, causing more water and electrolytes to be absorbed, so your stool can return to its normal form.

 While Loperamide allows more water to be absorbed from stool matter in the bowel, it does not promote rehydration.
 Therefore, you must remain hydrated while treating diarrhoea by drinking plenty of water.

 For adults with acute diarrhoea:

-Two 2 mg capsules for the initial dose and then take one capsule after every loose bowel movement.
+Take two 2 mg capsules for the initial dose, then one capsule after every loose bowel movement.

 For adults with IBS: